swvanbuuren/cubinterpp/README.md

 cmake build
 ```

-This should build the library in the build directory and automatically copy the library file `cubic_spline.*.so` into the `cubinterp` directoy.
+This should build the library in the build directory and automatically copy the library file `cubic_spline.*.so` into the `cubinterpp ` directoy.

 ### Interpolating and plotting the results

-A [python program](cubinterp/main.py) is provided to compare the three
+A [python program](cubinterpp /main.py) is provided to compare the three
 interpolation types.
 Data preparation and visualization is done in python with
 [mlpyqtgraph](https://github.com/swvanbuuren/mlpyqtgraph).